 - Sequencing and deletion/duplication analysis of the KMT2D gene (formerly MLL2) is available.

-- A Kabuki syndrome panel including sequencing and deletion/duplication analysis of the KMT2D and KDM6A genes is also available.
+- Kabuki syndrome sequencing panel and deletion/duplication analysis panel of the KMT2D and KDM6A genes are also available.

 - Custom diagnostic mutation analysis (KM) is available to family members if mutations are identified by targeted mutation testing or sequencing analysis.